-Together with our expert staff, experts, and consultants, we will do all that is necessary to prepare your case for a successful settlement or trial verdict.
+Together with our expert staff, and team of lawyers, we will do all that is necessary to prepare your case for a successful settlement or trial verdict.
 Along the way, we will listen to your concerns, answer your questions, and explain legal options and procedures.

 Make no mistake, our goal is to obtain the best result for you under the law.
 In trucking accident cases, we don’t get paid until you get paid, so don’t worry about how to afford an experienced attorney to represent you.